alexisVallet/kotobadeasobou-ai/README.md

 definitely not  optimal in any other sense.
 For instance, I expect that planning algorithms like MCTS should find more clever solutions that can win faster, or win with higher probability in more difficult variants of the game.

-Also note that this algorithm currently only uses words from the possible target words (2504 words), and does not consider every possible valid guess (more than 300,000 words).
-I expect the game is slightly easier when using all possible valid guesses, though the branching factor is much higher.